ptarmiganlabs/ctrl-q-nr/README.md

 5. Search for "ctrl-q-nr"
 6. Click "Install"

+## Available nodes

+Qlik Sense client-managed nodes:

+-   **qseow-app**: Used to interact with Qlik Sense apps.
+-   **qseow-task**: Used to start Qlik Sense tasks.
+Reload, external program, distribution, and user sync tasks are supported.
+-   **qseow-service-status**: Used to retrieve the status of a Qlik Sense service, such as the Qlik Sense Repository Service (QRS) or the Qlik Sense Engine Service (QES) for all the nodes in the Sense cluster.
+-   **qseow-tag**: Used to create, update, or delete Qlik Sense tags.

+Qlik Sense Cloud nodes:

+-   **qscloud-app**: Used to interact with Qlik Sense Cloud apps, for example reading app metadata or reloading apps.
+-   **qscloud-license**: Used to retrieve license information for a Qlik Sense Cloud tenant.
+-   **qscloud-reload**: Used to reload a Qlik Sense Cloud app.
+-   **qscloud-reload-status**: Used to monitor all reloads in a Qlik Sense Cloud tenant.

 ## Usage

 Once you have installed the nodes, you can use them in your Node-RED flows.
 The nodes are organized into different categories based on their functionality.
 To use a node, simply drag it from the palette onto your flow and configure it using the node's properties.